Skip to content

 Generated vs Custom Code

+To set generated variables, create a user-owned terraform.tfvars or *.auto.tfvars file in the same directory.
 To add custom infrastructure (e.g. lifecycle rules on a bucket, additional IAM policies, extra cloud resources), create separate .tf files in the same directory.
 These files can reference outputs from the generated modules.
 The CLI will never modify files it didn’t generate.

 ├── internaltools-production/